ngandng/rl_mtsp/README.md

 </p>

 ## Using the code
-Running the test of current training values
+Running the test of my current training result

 `python3 -m test.'algorithm'_test`